 What was once ugly is now beautiful.
 What could once only crawl can now soar!

 This transformation requires a growth process, and it isn’t always easy.
-There’s a lot of struggle involved, but the result is worth the effort.
+There are a lot of struggles involved, but the result is worth the effort.

 A butterfly is not just a repaired caterpillar, it’s not even a better caterpillar … it’s been metamorphosed with a new capacity for behaviour and performance.

 You need your people to be metamorphosed, not ‘patched-up’, if you are serious about turning your strategic intent into the performance breakthroughs you need and want.
 To achieve this, you will want us to share with you our secrets of transforming your people’s capacity for delivering results.